-When it comes to planning an event choosing and understanding your AV can be overwhelming.
+When it comes to planning an event, choosing and understanding your AV can be overwhelming.
 Have no fear!
-I am going to walk you through everything you need to know in our 3 part series.
+We are going to walk you through everything you need to know in our 3-part series.
 First, we are going to tackle the basics, major AV terms you need to know.
 These AV terms will lay the foundation for your understanding of the rest of the series.
-For more information on how to make your AV at your event flawless see our guide to make your AV foolproof.
+For more information on how to make your AV at your event flawless, see our free guides on how to avoid an AV disaster.

-If you have ever felt confused looking over your AV quote you are not alone.
-I will explain common AV terms you will find in your AV quotes to help you make more empowered decisions!
+If you have ever felt confused looking over your AV quote, you are not alone.
+We will explain common AV terms you will find in your AV quotes to help you make more empowered decisions!
 Soon you will feel like an AV pro.
 Check out the breakdown of the major AV terms you need to know below.

 Labor AV Terms

-Travel Day – If vendors are flying into your event, they need to go the day before the event at a minimum.
-This is a called travel day and it will be charged as half day rate.
+Travel Day: If vendors are flying into your event, they need to come at least the day before the event.
+This is called a travel day and it will be charged as half-day rate.

 Some events are longer than others.
-When planning a long full day event be aware that anything over a 10 hour event day you may be charged over time.
+When planning a long full day event, be aware that you may be charged overtime for anything over a 10-hour event day.

-If your event is on a holiday you will likely be charged additionally as well talk to your AV company ahead of time before choosing these dates.
+If your event falls on a holiday, you will likely be charged additionally as well.
+Talk to your AV company ahead of time before choosing your dates!

 Equipment Rental AV Terms

 Equipment Rental Rates